Jagoinvestor

 I did not know where to post my query, i thought this was the right place..I have a medical Insurance from my company with ICICI, we recently had a baby and the maternity bill was 36K and my baby was admitted in NICU since my wife is diabetic, and that bill came to 15K, now the company is just paid us 40K as per maternity limit, and not paying up the rest, saying that no treatment was done..
 My kid was admitted for under observation, since mother is diabetic.. and when she was born she sugar levels were on the lower side, and they had to give her oral glucose and kept the kid under observation for 2 days, regularly checking her sugar levels… The mediassist guy is saying since no treatment was done and the kid was only under obv, the amount can be paid and will be covered under maternity limit only..
 Kindly advice if this is correct ?

-6. Pooja CHaubey says:
+Pooja CHaubey

 hi,